 A dental implant is an artificial tooth root that is placed into your jaw bone to hold a replacement tooth or bridge.
-Dental implants are an ideal option for people in good general oral health who have lost a tooth or teeth due to periodontal disease, an injury, or some other reason.
+Dental implants are an ideal option for people in good general oral health who have lost a tooth or teeth due to periodontal disease, an injury, or severe dental decay.

 Implants can be colour matched to surrounding teeth very effectively.
 Teeth at the front of the mouth can be made translucent, matching them very effectively to surrounding teeth.
 Molar teeth at the back of the mouth, which need not be translucent, can benefit from metal reinforcing inside the tooth structure.
 Patients who wish to whiten their teeth should consult with their dentist.
 The colour of any new implant should be the same shade as the other teeth after whitening.

 Perhaps you hide your smile because of spaces from missing teeth.
 Maybe your dentures don’t feel secure.
 Perhaps you have difficulty chewing.
-If you are missing one or more teeth and would like to smile, speak and eat again with comfort and confidence, there is good news!
+Probably your confidence is compromised.
+If you are missing one or more teeth and would like to smile, speak and eat again with comfort and confidence, then there is good news!
 Dental implants are teeth that can look and feel just like your own!

 When a tooth is lost, it is important that it be replaced as quickly as possible.
 If this is not done, teeth next to the space begin to drift and teeth above or below the space move.
 The result is a “collapsing” of the bite and an unstable bite relationship.